octarinesec/MAPL/docs/MAPL_SPEC.md

           method: GE
           value: 14
 ```
-which may be traslated to:
+which may be translated to:
 ```
 (payloadSize>=1024 && payloadSize<=4096) || (payloadSize>=16384 && payloadSize<=20000) || (utcHoursFromMidnight>=14 && utcHoursFromMidnight<=16)
 ```